daniellyluzardo/JobsityChallenge/README.md

   * Try to input Names containing numbers and special characters
   * Test mandatory fields in Feedback forms
   * Check if the successful message after sending is showing the correct Name value
+  * Run with both browsers without having to uncomment